BCACTF/chall-repo-template/CHALL_YAML_GUIDE.md

         ```yaml
         deploy:
             web: # Name of the container
-                build: . # Directory relative to the root of the challenge directory that contains the Dockerfile.
+                build: . # Directory relative to the challenge directory's root containing the Dockerfile.
                 expose: 1337/tcp # port/<tcp or udp>
         ```
     - netcat Binex Example:
         ```yaml
         deploy:
             nc: # Name of the container
-                build: . # Directory relative to the root of the challenge directory that contains the Dockerfile.
+                build: . # Directory relative to the challenge directory's root containing the Dockerfile.
                 expose: 1337/tcp # port/<tcp or udp>
         ```